kleinschmidt/dots-contexts-recall-prediction/notes.md

 ## outline

-* High-level intro: what's the context?  judgements are made _in context_, and models of learning/memory need to take that into account
+* High-level intro: (what's the context for talk?)
+    * judgements are made _in context_, and models of learning/memory need to
+      take that into account
-* Specific setting: spatial memory task.  where did mole appear?  unbeknownst to people, add sequential structure: disribution of locations changes periodically.
+* Specific setting: spatial memory task.
+    * where did mole appear?  unbeknownst to people, add sequential structure: disribution of locations changes periodically.
     * Evidence for structure sensitivity: recall is _biased_, and it's _biased more_ for longer contexts (because need to learn context).
     * Also, prediction.